input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - In the node map, the DID corresponding to the `id` of the update operation MUST have the value of `previous_operation_hash` as its associated last operation hash.
 - The update operation contains a list of update actions.
     - `PRISM nodes` MUST process all actions in order (see details below).
     - If any action fails to be processed, then the entire operation MUST be ignored.
-This means that any previous successfull action from the list that may have been applied, MUST be rolled back
+This means that any previous successful action from the list that may have been applied, MUST be rolled back
-    - After applying the effect of all the actions of the update operation, there MUST be at least one public key associated to the updated DID in the map, that has `MASTER_KEY` as ussage and has no revocation time associated to it.
+    - After applying the effect of all the actions of the update operation, there MUST be at least one public key associated to the updated DID in the map, that has `MASTER_KEY` as usage and has no revocation time associated to it.
 If no key has this conditions, then the actions MUST be rolled back and the entire update operation is ignored.

 Each action will affect the information in the internal map, if all the actions are applied successfully then the last operation hash MUST be updated to the hash of the `AtalaOperation` that wrapped the corresponding `UpdateDIDOperation`